 Symphony Tacoma is committed to providing a safe and healthy concert environment for audiences, musicians and staff for the 2021-2022 Season.
 Please read our COVID-19 Safety Protocols for the most current information, including vaccine and masking requirements.

 Expect to experience some great music!
 Let go of any preconceptions you may have about classical music or the concert experience.
 Sit back, let your thoughts go and allow yourself to simply focus on what you hear.
 Watch Maestra Sarah and the musicians and see how they interact.
 Feel and listen to the music—the beat, the melody and the way the tunes make you feel.

-PRO TIP: If you want to learn about the music before the concert, check out the program notes in the playbill.
+PRO TIP: If you want to learn about the music before the concert, check out the notes in the program guide.
 You will receive a copy when you arrive or you can read them ahead of time online.

 The lobby opens one hour prior to curtain time.
 Please try to arrive at least 30 minutes before the curtain rises.

 Late arrivals will be seated when there is an appropriate break in the performance.

 The short answer is “you do you!”
 Many guests wear business or slightly dressy attire, but you’ll see everything from khakis or jeans with a nice shirt to dresses and suits.
 Please refrain from wearing anything that might hinder others’ experience, such as large hats or strong perfumes.